 The brisket area has a lot of fat in it but can be kind of tough.
 This part normally gets tenderized: barbecue brisket, corned beef, pastrami are all examples of the main uses for this cut of meat.
 We don’t usually get the brisket and have it ground up into hamburger instead.
 We use a lot of burger because it’s so versatile.

 The third area is the shank.
 This is the animal’s forearm, which falls in front of the brisket.
 Usually, this is considered the toughest cut of meat.

 This is the area that soup bones come from, which you definitely want to get.
 The meat is actually really good on a soup bone and you’ll be surprised at the amount of meat that is on the bone.
 It’s not just a bone.

 I make broth with it which cooks the meat.
 Once that’s done, I remove the bone from the broth, let it cool a bit so that I can take the meat off the bone.
 Then I’ll take the meat and put it back in the broth and make soup with it.

 Any extra meat that I don’t get as soup bones, I have ground up into hamburger.

 Ribs are next up.
 I think we’re all pretty familiar with the rib section on an animal, cow’s ribs and backbone.
-There are 13 pairs of ribs, but it’s the last section – 6 through 12 – that are in the primal section of the ribs.
+There are 13 pairs of ribs, but it’s the last section – 6 through 12 – that is in the primal section of the ribs.
 The others are in what we consider the chuck section.

-Within the ribs there is a lot of marbling which gives it great flavor.
+Within the ribs, there is a lot of marbling which gives it great flavor.
 They’re one of my favorite things.
 Barbecued ribs…oh you guys, that’s one of my favorites!
 Need a barbecue sauce recipe?
 Try this Homemade Barbecue Sauce or my Sweet and Smoky Barbecue Sauce.

 The types of cuts available from the ribs section: